jbonadiman/dotfiles/README.md

 - [Windows] Add scoop update and cleanup as part of recipe
 - [WSL] Fix N and rust checks, they are being installed everytime
 - [Windows] Netflix package keeps reinstalling itself
-- [Windows] Verify if WSL is installed -- A recently installed windows would be nice
 - [Windows] winget search is so slow, I should find an alternative
 - [All] Add separation installations tags (personal, essential, dev...)
 - [All] Add command line options that defines what tags should be installed and if upgrades must be run